 Courses 12 credits

 MKTG 2210 Entrepreneurship 6

 Select one of the following courses for min.
 3 cr.: 3

-MKTG 1100 Principles of Marketing 3

 MKTG 2010 Small Business Management 3

+MGMT 1100 Principles of Management 3

+MGMT 2150 Small Business Management 3

 Select one of the following courses for min.
 3 cr.: 3

 MKTG 1130 Business Regulations and Compliance 3

 ACCT 2140 Legal Environment of Business 3

 MARKETING MANAGEMENT DEGREE

-The Marketing Management program is designed to prepare students for employment in a variety of positions in today's marketing and management fields.
-The Marketing Management program provides learning opportunities that introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
+The Marketing Management program is designed to prepare students for employments in a variety of positions in today's marketing and managements fields.
+The Marketing Management program provides learning opportunities that introduce, develop, and reinforce academic and ever-evolving occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
 Additionally, the program provides opportunities to upgrade present knowledge and skills or to retrain in the area of marketing management.
-Graduates of the program receive a Marketing Management diploma with specializations in marketing management, entrepreneurship, and retail management.
+Graduates of the program receive a Marketing Management degree with specializations in marketing management, entrepreneurship, social media marketing, sports marketing management, and retail management.